Things to Do in Seville

 North of Seville lies one of Andalusia’s most important historical sites: the ruins of Itálica near the Guadalquivir River.
 Founded in 206 BC, Itálica was the first and largest Roman settlement in southern Spain.
 The site, which can be visited on a guided tour, includes mosaics, an amphitheater, and the remains of grand villas and city streets.

-In Seville’s Triana neighborhood, near the banks of the Guadalquivir River, the Castillo San Jorge was the headquarters of the Spanish Inquisition from 1481 to 1785.
-The 12th century castle was demolished in the 19th century to make room for a market and today the underground ruins of the castle are home to the Inquisition Museum.
+Situated in Seville’s Triana neighborhood, near the banks of the Guadalquivir River, the Castillo de San Jorge was the headquarters of the Spanish Inquisition from 1481 to 1785.
+However, the 12th-century castle was demolished in the 19th century to make room for a market and, today, the underground ruins of the castle are home to the Inquisition Museum (Museo del Castillo de San Jorge).

 A beautiful Spanish square surrounded by palm trees and classic architecture, the Plaza de América is one of Seville’s most beautiful open air plazas.
 It was first constructed for the 1929 Ibero-American Exposition and is today lined with several of the city’s top museums.
 The three palaces, each with a different architectural style, are worth seeing for their facades alone.